kemckinnmsft/AIPLAB/instructions.md

 	![Open Screenshot](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/uishk9yh.jpg)

-	> [!Note] In a production environment, you will typically use a synced or Azure AD Group rather than choosing individuals.
+	> NOTE: In a production environment, you will typically use a synced or Azure AD Group rather than choosing individuals.

 1. In the Add permissions blade, click **OK**.